jvacek/OS2md/week3.md

 If the condition is not satisfied, the condition will wait until it is satisfied through an `await()`

 When the condition is satisfied, something else will call `signal()` or `signalAll()`

+* How many Conditions do you need?
+  * Depends on what the threads are waiting for nr. of different, non mutually exclusive, boolean expressions for the wait

 ## Monitor